Wendy Williams Reportedly Writing Tell-All Book About Her Divorce

 Sources tell Hollywood Life that Williams was not surprised at all about Hunter asking for alimony, and that she knows that their son will have expenses that need taken care of, which she has no problem providing for him.

-Meanwhile, Wendy Williams is said to be focused on getting a fresh start, as well as on her son and building up her empire following her split with Kevin Hunter.
+Meanwhile, Wendy Williams is said to be focused on getting a fresh start, as well as focusing on her son and building up her empire following her split with Kevin Hunter.